telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/getting-started.md

 1. Create an ASP.NET MVC web site.
 2. Add the Kendo UI NuGet package.

-### Create ASP.NET MVC 6 Web Sites
+### Create ASP.NET Core MVC Web Sites

-Below are listed the steps for you to follow when creating an ASP.NET MVC 6 web site.
+Below are listed the steps for you to follow when creating an ASP.NET Core MVC web site.

 > **Important**
 >